Coast Guard Defense Attorneys

 For instance, a positive drug test or urinalysis could have been the result of:

-- Switched samples: An error in procedures could have caused a mix-up and the Coast Guard member’s specimen was switched with someone else’s.
+- Switched samples: A procedure error could have caused a mix-up, and the Coast Guard member’s specimen was switched with someone else’s.

 - False positives: Contaminated test tubes or improperly filed paperwork could have affected the analysis.